-Explainer: Will Swiss supermarkets be inundated with cheap, hormone-filled beef after new tariff deal with the US?
+Explainer: Will Swiss supermarkets be inundated with cheap, hormone-filled beef after US tariff deal?

 The US has reduced tariffs on Swiss exports from 39% to 15% but has wrangled duty-free access for American meat, fish and chicken in return.
 Should Swiss consumers be worried?